saisravan909/rev5-continuous-monitoring-cwg/community working group plan.md

 ## Key Community Working Groups Activities
 FedRAMP advocates may drive discussion on specific topics of interest to FedRAMP but participants are strongly encouraged to self-organize around activities related to the CWG.
-- [Identify and list specific activities to be accomplished.
-This includes such activities as developing specific software or methodologies and the location of any public GitHub repositories.]
   - **Transition of all Overisght Activities to Agencies**
-    - Details
   - **Identify and Share Best Practices in Continuos Monitoring**
-    - Details
   - **Keep Legacy Authorized Partties abreast of Authorization Changes**
-    - Details

 ## Interaction with FedRAMP
 The Rev5 Continuous Monitoring Working Group will be managed by the following member of the FedRAMP PMO:
 - Paul Agosta, [@paulagosta](https://www.github.com/paulagosta)